 Founded in 1870 as St. Ignatius College, Loyola University Chicago is home to 11 schools and colleges, including the Marcella Niehoff School of Nursing.
-Operating several campuses in the Chicago area, we’re the largest Jesuit, Catholic university in the country―and the only one in the Windy City.
+14 schools, colleges and institutes, we’re the largest Jesuit, Catholic university in the country ― and the only one in Chicago.

 Keep in mind, however, you don’t have to be Catholic to attend our university.
 Our doors are open to all.

 Offering more than 80 undergraduate and 170 graduate programs, we employ some of the best faculty members in higher education, with the majority of them holding the highest degree possible in their fields.
 We’re also the alma mater of more than 150,000 alumni, including:

 - Bob Newhart, actor and comedian

 - Charles D. Connor, former president and CEO of the American Lung Association

 - Francesca Maher Edwardson, former CEO of the American Red Cross of Greater Chicago

 - Ian Brennan, co-creator, co-writer, and co-executive producer for “Glee”

-- Mary Tolan, founder and CEO of Accretive Health, Inc.
+- Mary Tolan, founder and former CEO of Accretive Health, Inc.

 - Michael Quinlan, former chairman and CEO of McDonald’s Corporation

 - Sandra Cisneros, award-winning author, essayist, and poet

 Loyola University Chicago consistently ranks among the top national universities in U.S. News and World Report and has received several accolades for its emphasis on community service and engagement.
 In fact, Loyola attracts students from as far away as Brazil, China, India, and Switzerland to attend our university.

 Jesuit Education Philosophy

 Inspired by the tenets of Catholic social teaching, our university infuses Jesuit values into each and every academic program.
 We believe in educating the whole student — mind, body, and spirit — to promote care for oneself, others, and the community.